Whitworth AT Program Mission, Outcomes & Objectives

 Athletic Training Program Mission

-- 1.1 Objective: Whitworth University athletic training students will appreciate the value and nature of personal faith and worldview into vocational practice.
+- 1.1 Objective: Whitworth University athletic training students will appreciate the value and nature of personal faith and worldview in vocational practice.

 - 1.2 Objective: Students will abide by the Standards of Practice established by the Board of Certification as well as the NATA Code of Ethics.

-Outcome #2 Whitworth University athletic training students will understand the role of an athletic trainer as a health care provider within the larger context of the continually evolving health care system.
+Whitworth University athletic training students will understand the role of an athletic trainer as a healthcare provider within the larger context of the continually evolving healthcare system.

-Outcome #3 Whitworth University athletic training students will demonstrate entry-level proficiency through classroom, laboratory and clinical learning experiences in the 5 domains of athletic training.
+Whitworth University athletic training students will demonstrate entry-level proficiency through classroom, laboratory and clinical learning experiences in the five domains of athletic training: injury/illness prevention and wellness protection; clinical evaluation and diagnosis; immediate and emergency care; treatment and rehabilitation; and organizational and professional health and well-being.

 - 3.1 Objective: Students will achieve 100% ultimate pass rate on the BOC exam for those who continue to attempt it.